-As you have probably already seen on the website we work with silver, yellow gold, white gold, rose gold, platinum and palladium as well as silver.
+As you have probably already seen on the website we work with yellow, white, and rose gold, platinum, palladium and siver, and recently have begun making some of our rings with titanium.

-We don’t rhodium plate our white gold it keeps the original colour.
+As we don’t rhodium plate our white gold, it keeps the original colour.
 9ct white gold looks a bit more like silver but with a very slight yellow tinge.
-18ct white gold when made matte has a grey colour that looks just like brushed steel and when polished has a shiny gun metal look.
+18ct white gold when made matte has a grey colour that looks just like brushed steel, and when polished has a shiny gun metal look.

 Platinum is the most precious and expensive metal we use.
 It is whiter than 18ct white gold but still has a slight gun metal look.
 It is also the heaviest metal which makes it very tactile.